- Search The Registry

 - My Account

 On this date we celebrate the birth of W. Gertrude Brown in 1888.
-She was an African American activist for racial justice and the rights of children and women.
+She was a Black activist for racial justice for children and women.

 Although little is known of her formative childhood years, it is certain that Brown’s Charlotte, North Carolina education was impacting on her values and career.
 From 1906 to 1911, then known as Willie G. Brown, she was enrolled at Scotia Seminary in Concord, NC.
 This was a school founded by the Presbyterian Church to educate newly freed Black girls; Mary McLeod Bethune was a former graduate.